-The best DIY way to cut a glass bottle
+The best way to cut a glass bottle

 2. Use your glass cutter to make a light, even score all the way around the bottle.
-Apply light, even pressure all the way around, but don’t press down too hard.
+Apply firm, even pressure all the way around, but don’t press down too hard.
 You might want to press down on the cutter, but this really isn’t necessary.
 Also, make sure you only cut exactly once around – repeat passes are not helpful can make it more likely the bottle will crack instead of cut!
 Your glass cutter should have more detailed instructions on its operation.
-I have the Generation Green bottle cutter.
-I’ve seen this other bottle cutter with more of a cradle to hold the bottle that looks a little easier to use, but I haven’t tried it yet personally.